4461-Project/Group7/Deliverable2/DEL2B_Proposal/Team7_ProjectProposal.md

 Our simulation is inspired by the Boid Flocking Model from NetworkX, which showcases how simple rules can cause coordinated group behavior.
 Just like how birds and fish move together in a group, social bots on media platforms coordinate actions like amplifying content, creating fake consensus, and diluting opposing views.

 (3.1) Entities: Humans and Social Bots
-Humans:
+Humans: <br>
-Role: Regular social media users who consume and interact with content.
+Role: Regular social media users who consume and interact with content. <br>
 Behavior: Like, share, comment, and post original content.
-Their engagement influences algorithmic recommendations.
+Their engagement influences algorithmic recommendations. <br>
-Goal: Access information, express opinions, and participate in discussions.
+Goal: Access information, express opinions, and participate in discussions.<br>

-Social Bots:
+Social Bots:<br>
-Role: Automated agents designed to manipulate content distribution.
+Role: Automated agents designed to manipulate content distribution.<br>
-Behavior: Like, share, and post content in a coordinated manner to amplify specific sides of a story.
+Behavior: Like, share, and post content in a coordinated manner to amplify specific sides of a story.<br>
-Goal: Increase visibility of targeted content, limit/hide opposing views, and influence public opinion.
+Goal: Increase visibility of targeted content, limit/hide opposing views, and influence public opinion.<br>
-NetworkX Analogy: Similar to the Boid Flocking Model, social bots operate using alignment , cohesion, and separation
+NetworkX Analogy: Similar to the Boid Flocking Model, social bots operate using alignment , cohesion, and separation <br>

 (3.2) Affordances of the Content
 Tagging & Hashtags: Bots exploit hashtags to amplify specific topics. <br>